meltwater/mlabs-koa/docs/README.md

 #### `shutdownOnChange`

-Set if the server will initiate shutdown when it detects configuration changes.
+If the server will initiate shutdown when it detects configuration changes.
 Default is `true`.

 #### `log`